ILoveScratch2/file/README.md

-# file
+# File

-GitHub Pages external files
+The repository to save GitHub Pages' external files.